cerner/fhir.cerner.com/content/millennium/r4/base/individuals/patient.md

 ## Retrieve by ID

-List an individual patient by their ID:
+List an individual patient by their ID.

     GET /Patient/:id